 In the 15-plus years since retiring from the Sheriff’s Office, my wife and I began raising our two young’uns along the Gulf Coast of Florida.
 The weather is good, and the hard crabs flow year ‘round.

-I'm also in rapid pursuit of documenting and preserving “Mid-Century Americana” through research, photographs, writings and websites.
+I'm also in hot pursuit of documenting and preserving “Mid-Century Americana” through research, photographs, writings and websites.
+I was recently interviewed by Music Realms about my work documenting lost heroes of American Music.
+You can read that interview here.

 If you are in need of some mid-century Americana content or research for your project, please get in touch!